edgeimpulse/example-standalone-inferencing-zephyr/docs/On_your_zephyr_board.md

     3.9500, 2.0900, 17.2600, 3.2400, 0.7600, 17.6000 ...
 };
 ```
-Then build the application by opening a terminal or command prompt, navigating to the 'example-standalone-inferencing-nrf52-zephyr' folder and run:
+Then build the application by opening a terminal or command prompt, navigating to the 'example-standalone-inferencing-zephyr' folder and run:
 ```bash
 $ west build -b nrf52840dk_nrf52840
 ```

 This generates binary files in the build/ directory that can be flashed on the [nRF52840DK][nrf52840dk_docs] using onboard a J-LINK.

-#### Flashing using a *west* and J-LINK
+#### Flashing using *west* and a J-LINK
-Connect your board, usually via USB, and turn it on if there’s a power switch.Then flash the sample using [west flash][west_flash]:
+Connect your board, usually via USB, and turn it on if there’s a power switch.Then flash the sample using [west flash](west_flash):
 ```bash
 $ west flash
 ```